Proper affine actions in non-swinging representations: Introduction

 \subsection{Plan of the paper}

 In Section~\ref{sec:algebraic_prelim}, we give some background from representation theory.

 In Section~\ref{sec:choice}, we study the dynamics of elements of~$A$.
-We choose one particular element~$X_0 \in \mathfrak{a}$ with some nice properties, with the goal of eventually "modelling", in some sense, generators of the group~$\Gamma$ on~$\exp(X_0)$.
+We choose one particular element~$X_0 \in \mathfrak{a}$ with some nice properties, with the goal of eventually ``modeling'', in some sense, generators of the group~$\Gamma$ on~$\exp(X_0)$.

 In Section~\ref{sec:dynamics_X_0}, we study the dynamics of elements~$g$ of the affine group~$G \ltimes V$ that are of type~$X_0$ (see Definition~\ref{type_X0_definition}).
-This section culminates in the definition of the Margulis invariant of~$g$, which measures the translation part of~$g$ along its "axis".
+This section culminates in the definition of the Margulis invariant of~$g$, which measures the translation part of~$g$ along its ``axis''.

 In Section~\ref{sec:quantitative}, we study some quantitative properties of such elements~$g$.
-In particular we define a quantitative measure of being "in general position", and a quantitative measure of being "strongly contracting"; both of these notions are tailored to the choice of~$\rho$ and of~$X_0$.
+In particular we define a quantitative measure of being ``in general position'', and a quantitative measure of being ``strongly contracting''; both of these notions are tailored to the choice of~$\rho$ and of~$X_0$.
 We also define analogous notions for proximal maps, and prove a theorem (Proposition~\ref{proximal_product}) about products of proximal maps.

 Section~\ref{sec:jordan_additivity} is where most of the new ideas of this paper are exploited.
-Here we apply the theory of products of proximal maps to a selection of "fundamental representations"~$\rho_i$ (defined in Proposition~\ref{fundamental_real_representation}).
+Here we apply the theory of products of proximal maps to a selection of ``fundamental representations''~$\rho_i$ (defined in Proposition~\ref{fundamental_real_representation}).
 The goal is to show that the product of two strongly contracting maps of type~$X_0$ in general position is still of type~$X_0$.

 In Section~\ref{sec:quantitative_properties_of_products}, we now apply the theory of products of proximal maps to suitable exterior powers of the maps~$g$, in order to study the quantitative properties of products of elements of type~$X_0$.
 This section follows Section~3.2 of~\cite{Smi14} very closely.